Resident Camps Frequently Asked QuestionsExpand All

-Busch Gardens provides transportation throughout the program in vans or chartered buses.
-Every day, camp team members review safe driving practices before driving any vehicle for camp and practice skills in the vehicles provided for camp.
+Busch Gardens provides transportation throughout the program in vans or trucks.
+All resident camp team members review safe driving practices before driving any vehicle for camp and practice skills in the vehicles provided for camp.

-While flying your child as an Unaccompanied Minor does allow the Camp team to better monitor a camper’s arrival and departure, there is often an added fee associated with a camper traveling, and parents/guardians are responsible for prearranging and prepaying all fees.
+While flying your child as an Unaccompanied Minor does allow the Camp team to better monitor a camper’s arrival and departure, there is often an added fee associated with a camper traveling as such, and parents/guardians are responsible for prearranging and prepaying all fees.

 For campers traveling as Unaccompanied Minors, most airlines require identification information about the escorting Resident Camp staff.
 The Education Department can accommodate this requirement 48 hours prior to their arrival/departure time.
-Please call ahead no earlier than 48 hours at (813) 987-5172 to request this information.
-A Resident Camp team member will return your call.
+Please call ahead no earlier than 48 hours at (813) 987-5172 to request this information and a Resident Camp team member will return your call.

-What is the Busch Gardens Camps refund policy?
+What is the Busch Gardens Resident Camps refund policy?

 What photo opportunities will campers have?

-Campers will have the ability to take photos park wide as a park guest, and in a few behind the scenes areas.
-We suggest they bring a camera to take their own photos throughout the week.
-For resident campers, we suggest they bring a camera, since cell phones are stored back at the dorm for safekeeping and to prevent any disruption of programming.
+Campers will have the ability to practice their photo skills park wide as a park guest, and in a few behind the scenes areas.
+We suggest they bring a camera since cell phones are stored back at the dorm for safekeeping and to prevent any disruption of programming.
 There are certain ride and zoo back areas where cameras are prohibited and counselors will inform campers where they may or may not use cameras.